 She turned with a start and with mouth gaping — her back and long golden-brown soft curls pressed too much against the car door — as her eyes fell on three men wearing uniformed black shirts and pants.

 “Not so fast, Beautiful, ” said one man in their native language who was at the center.
 His face was unshaven, full of holes from dried up pimples and two warts in his chin and the side of his left brow.
-He looked the typical villain along with his other air-headed sidekicks who was snickering at her, looking like they have just captured a priceless magical bird.
+He looked the typical villain along with his other air-headed sidekicks who were snickering at her, looking like they have just captured a priceless magical bird.
 All of them held a gun on their hands looking every bit a wanted criminal.